River Sid

-The underlying geology is impermeable silty mudstones and sandstones of the Triassic Keuper marl, overlain with permeable Greensand and clay-with-flints.
-The junction between the Greensand and Keuper Marl forms a spring line.
+The ground beneath the area is made of silty mudstones and sandstones from the Triassic period, which don’t let water pass through.
+On top of this are more water-permeable layers of Greensand and clay with flints.
+A line of springs forms where the Greensand meets the less permeable rock below.

 The river flows through Sidbury and Sidford to Sidmouth and is fed by springs flowing from East Hill and water from the Roncombe Stream, the Snod Brook and the Woolbrook.
 In Sidmouth the river outflows at the Ham through a shingle bar.

 The Sid Vale Association, the first Civic Society in Britain (founded in 1846), is based in the Sid Vale.